Sign Up/Log In

 Drag and drop the words into the correct gaps.

-promote implement policyworking
+promote policyworking implement

 Legal requirements place a duty upon those with children and young people to take the necessary steps to safeguard and the welfare of children in their care.
 In particular they are required to an effective safeguarding children .